 1. There is a limit of 5 family members present during the euthanasia.

 2. Only one family member may hold your pet during the administration of the sedative.
-Other family members are requested to keep a 6 foot social distance during these times.
+Other family members are requested to keep a 6 foot social distance while this is being given.
 There will be time for family members to be close to your pet while he or she is falling asleep, and Dr. Ivey will give you space to say goodbye.

 4. If Dr. Ivey is to take your pet’s body, please limit time after the euthanasia to 30 minutes or less.
 Dr. Ivey will wait outside as you say your last goodbyes.

 It is with deepest regret that the current public health crisis makes these changes necessary.
 Dr. Ivey will do everything possible to ensure your family’s safety and your pet’s comfort.